jacklandrin/OnlySwitch/README.md

 Since Version 1.7, **Shortcuts** can be imported into OnlySwitch.

 Since Version 2.0, supports **keyboard shortcuts**.
 You can control your all switches and Shortcuts by the keyboard.

+Since Version 2.3.5, the Switches Availability (including Player and Hide Menu Bar Icons) is moved to System's menu bar.

 <p align="center">
 <img alt="Sits in the status bar" src="https://www.jacklandrin.com/wp-content/uploads/2022/01/onlySwitch_19.png" width="60%" align="center" />